Z-BERT-A: a zero-shot Pipeline for Unknown Intent detection: Background

 \section{Background}

 In intent discovery, we aim at extracting from a single utterance $x$ a set of potentially novel intents ${y_i}$ and automatically determine the best fitting one for the considered utterance.
-Intent discovery can be tackled as a Natural Language Inference (NLI) problem where we can rely on a language model $\phi(x, \gamma(x))$ to predict the entailment between the utterance ($x$) and a set of hypotheses based on the candidate intents ($\gamma(x)$).
-Where $\gamma$ is a function used to extract hypotheses from the set of potential intents ${y_i}$.
-As previously shown by ~\citet{xian2018zero} using NLI models for zero-shot classification represents an effective approach in problems where the set of candidate intents is known.
-In practice, the classification problem is cast as an inference task where a combination of a premise and a hypothesis are associated to a selection of three possible classes: \textit{entailment, neutral} and \textit{contradiction}. \cite{yin2019benchmarking} shown how this approach allows considering an input hypothesis based on an unseen class and generate from the input premise-hypothesis pair a probability distribution describing the entailment, hence a score that can be linked to the input text to be assigned to the novel class.
-While this technique is extremely flexible, and in principle can handle any association between utterance and candidate intent, determining good candidates based on the analyzed utterance remains a major challenge.
+We can cast intent discovery as a Natural Language Inference (NLI) problem.
+We can rely on a language model $\phi(x, \gamma(x))$ to predict the entailment between the utterance ($x$) and a set of hypotheses based on the candidate intents ($\gamma(x)$) where $\gamma$ is a function used to extract hypotheses from the set of potential intents ${y_i}$.
+As previously shown by ~\citeauthor{xian2018zero}, using NLI models for zero-shot classification represents a practical approach in problems where the set of candidate intents is known.
+In practice, the classification problem becomes an inference task where a combination of a premise and a hypothesis are associated with three possible classes: \textit{entailment, neutral} and \textit{contradiction}. \citeauthor{yin2019benchmarking} have shown how this approach allows considering an input hypothesis based on an unseen class.
+It then generates a probability distribution describing the entailment from the input premise-hypothesis pair, hence a score correlating the input text to the novel class.
+While this technique is highly flexible and, in principle, can handle any association between utterance and candidate intent, determining good candidates based on the analyzed utterance remains a significant challenge.